containers/podman/docs/podman-pod-rm.1.md

 podman\-pod\-rm - Remove one or more pods

 ## SYNOPSIS
-**podman rm** [*options*] *container*
+**podman pod rm** [*options*] *pod*

 ## DESCRIPTION
 **podman pod rm** will remove one or more pods from the host.
 The pod name or ID can be used.
-The -f option stops all containers then removes them before removing the pod.
-Without the -f option, a pod cannot be removed if it has attached containers.
+The \-f option stops all containers and then removes them before removing the pod.
+Without the \-f option, a pod cannot be removed if it has associated containers.

 ## OPTIONS

+**--all, a**

+Remove all pods.
+Can be used in conjunction with \-f as well.

+**--latest, -l**

+Instead of providing the pod name or ID, use the last created pod.

 **--force, f**

 Stop running containers and delete all stopped containers before removal of pod.

-**--all, a**

-Remove all pods.
-Can be used in conjunction with -f and -r as well.

 ## EXAMPLE